cs357/textbook/notes/markov.md

 1 & 0 & 1 & 0 & 1 & 0 \\
 \end{bmatrix} \]</div>

 Next, we take the accumulated weight (influence) going into a given page, and redistribute it evenly across each outgoing link.
 This is a Markov matrix.
-As before, we can perform repeated iteration on a random state vector until steady-state to find what page the user will most likely end up at.
+As before, we can perform repeated iteration on a random state vector until steady-state in order to find what page the user will most likely end up at.

 <div>\[ {\bf A} = \begin{bmatrix}
 0 & 0 & 0 & 1.0 & 0 & 1.0 \\